-This is The Walt Disney Company SWOT analysis for 2013.
-For more information on how to do SWOT analysis please refer to our article.
+This is The Walt Disney Company SWOT analysis in 2013.
+For more information on how to do a SWOT analysis please refer to our article.

 |Name||The Walt Disney Company|

 |Founded||October 16, 1923|

 |Industries served||Mass media|

 |Geographic areas served||Worldwide|

 |Current CEO||Bob Iger|